Mechislav1989/bridge-solana/README.md

 Future Enhancements

 Adding AI-driven auto-corrections for errors detected by Clippy and Prusti.
 Expanding contract templates for different use cases.

-Introducing caching mechanisms to reduce OpenAI API calls.
+Introducing caching mechanisms to reduce OpenAI API calls(Redis).

 ## Installation & Setup